 LSE welcomes applications from all Chevening-eligible countries in any subject.

 This year LSE is also generously co-funding a number of awards available specifically to applicants from:

 Applicants who wish to be considered for this opportunity are encouraged to select LSE as their first preference in their Chevening application.

-For 2019/2020 Chevening and LSE are launching the ‘Peace Scholarship’.
+For 2020/2021 Chevening and LSE are offering the ‘Peace Scholarship’.
 This will be open to applicants from:

 - El Salvador

 Who wish to study: